CHAPTER 1

 1. INTRODUCTION

 Every day, thousands of participants in the investment profession—investors, portfolio managers, regulators, researchers—face a common and often perplexing question: What is the value of a particular asset?
 The answers to this question usually determine success or failure in achieving investment objectives.
 For one group of those participants—equity analysts—the question and its potential answers are particularly critical, because determining the value of an ownership stake is at the heart of their professional activities and decisions.
-Valuation is the estimation of an asset’s value based on variables perceived to be related to future investment ...
+Valuation is the estimation of an asset’s value based on variables perceived to be related to future investment returns, on comparisons ...

 Get Equity Asset Valuation, Second Edition now with the O’Reilly learning platform.